 Established in 1957, the League of Women Voters Education Fund (LWVEF) offers citizen education and research to help Americans perform their civic duties, including exercising their right to vote, particularly those at the greatest risk of disenfranchisement.
 LWVEF helps to facilitate dialogues that enable communities to bridge political and ideological divides and find common ground on issues of greatest concern, from terrorism to global poverty.
-For more information on the LWVEF and to support the League’s educational services, go to the Donate to LWVDETROIT webpage (https://lwvdetroit.org/donate-to-lwvdetroit/).
+For more information on the LWVEF and to support the League’s educational services, go to the Give to LWVDETROIT webpage (https://lwvdetroit.org/give-to-lwv-detroit/).

 Tenant Council Elections